Susan Meiselas

-Education
+Early life and education

-Meiselas was born in Baltimore, Maryland.
+Meiselas was born on June 21, 1948, in Baltimore, Maryland.
 She attended junior high school in Woodmere, New York.
 She earned her Bachelor of Arts in 1970 from Sarah Lawrence College and a Master of Arts in visual education from Harvard University, where she was a student of Barbara Norfleet.
 She received honorary Doctorates in Fine Arts from the Parsons School in 1986 and The Art Institute of Boston in 1996.

 Career

-After earning her degree from Harvard, Meiselas was an assistant film editor on the Frederick Wiseman documentary Basic Training.
+After earning her masters degree from Harvard University, Meiselas was an assistant film editor on the Frederick Wiseman documentary Basic Training.
 From 1972 to 1974, she worked for New York City public schools, running workshops for teachers and children in the Bronx and designing photography curricula for 4th–6th graders.
 In the mid-1970s, Meiselas began working on a project she later titled the Prince Street Girls, a series that features young and adolescent girls from Little Italy in New York City.
 She also worked for the State Arts Commissions of South Carolina and Mississippi setting up photography programs in rural schools and served as a consultant to Polaroid and the Center for Understanding Media in New York City.

 Her first major photography project documented strippers at New England fairs and carnivals, which she worked on during summers while teaching in the New York City public schools.
 The project resulted in an exhibition at the Whitney Museum and a book, Carnival Strippers, that incorporated audio interviews with the subjects on a CD packaged with the book.

 In the late 1970s, Meiselas documented the insurrection in Nicaragua and human rights issues in Latin America.
 Her most notable photograph from this project was Molotov Man, which depicts a man (later identified as Pablo 'Bareta' Aruaz) poised to throw a molotov cocktail made from a Pepsi bottle in his right hand, while holding a rifle in his left hand.
-The became a symbol of the Sandinista revolution and was widely reproduced and remixed in Nicaragua.
+It became a symbol of the Sandinista revolution and was widely reproduced and remixed in Nicaragua.
 Latterly, outside this context, it was reproduced via an Internet meme based on Joy Garnett's 2003 painting Molotov, thus becoming a prominent case-study of the appropriation, transformation, and quotation in art.
 Her photographs of the Nicaraguan Revolution have been incorporated into local textbooks in Nicaragua.
 Her 1991 documentary film, Pictures from a Revolution, depicts her return to sites she photographed and conversations with subjects of the photographs as they reflect on the images ten years after the war.
 In 2004, Meiselas returned to Nicaragua to install nineteen mural-size images of her photographs at the locations where they were taken.
 The project was called "Reframing History."